Sankalp774/Legal-contract-AI/README.md

 🤝 Contribution

 Pull requests are welcome!
 If you'd like to add features or fix bugs, feel free to fork the repo and submit a PR.

+📜 License

+This project is open source under the MIT License.